 Our results illuminate the complicated nature of wildlife habitat interactions and highlight the difficulty encountered when designing projects to restore and manage habitat for the benefit of the native fauna as a whole.
 Although the benefits of fire and grazing as tools to restore and maintain prairie, savanna, and other upland habitats for native fauna are well-documented (Swengel 1998, Vander Yacht et al. 2016, Davis et al. 2001, Peterson and Reich 2001), the relative costs and benefits in terms of abundance, persistence, and survival vary across taxa and species (Bendel et al. 2018, Davis et al. 200, Swengel 1998).
 For example, within our study system lark sparrow and Leonard’s skipper had disparate associations with management disturbance (logging, burning, and grazing.)
 Lark sparrow responded positively to these management activities.
 This may have been because lark sparrows are mobile, may have many individuals searching for territory each breeding season, and may be able to directly benefit from multiple management techniques within a relatively short timeframe.
 Open soil created as a result of burning or grazing may provide foraging opportunities almost immediately, and canopy openings created by logging could be considered to be available the same or the next year, depending on when they were logged.
 Lark sparrows may also avoid negative effects of prescribed burning because they often territorialize ASP habitat after early spring burns.
-On the other hand, burning and grazing both have the potential to significantly disrupt the life cycle of our target invertebrate species (Dana, 1991, Swengel 1996, Bendel et al. 2018).
+Conversely, burning and grazing both have the potential to significantly disrupt the life cycle of our target invertebrate species (Dana, 1991, Swengel 1996, Bendel et al. 2018).
 On an invertebrate metapopulation level, balance between local establishment or re-establishment and local extinction may be disrupted by fragmentation (Dana 1991) and careful management of protected tracts to minimize local extinctions is of critical importance (Goodman 1987 in Dana 1991).
 Habitat management must be carefully and thoughtfully planned to avoid unintended negative consequences for habitat specialist native invertebrate species, which are at increased risk of lasting negative effects on populations (Swengel 1996, Vogel et al. 2010).
 Within our study system, the Leonard’s skipper was negatively impacted by management disturbance.
 Unlike the lark sparrow, their life cycle is very likely to be interrupted by commonly used management techniques.
 Prairie skippers like the Leonard’s are bound to the same location over multiple seasons and development phases.
 They are vulnerable to spring fire as overwintering pupae (Dana 1991), and grazing cows consume the grass upon which larvae are dependent.
 Skippers also inhabit different habitat components at different periods of their life cycle such that females may lay eggs in a desirable habitat in the fall only to have the larvae consumed by grazers or fires in the spring of the following year.
 In addition, observers noticed that areas with potentially ideal skipper habitat (i.e., understories with bunchgrass, Liatris, and other nectar sources interspersed by bare ground) that had been previously occupied were devoid of skippers after intensive management activities (burning and grazing).
-Contrastingly, areas that provided seemingly marginal habitat (thickly grown grass, limited nectar resources, and limited bare ground) but had not been recently altered by management yielded some scattered individuals.
+Conversely, areas that provided seemingly marginal habitat (thickly grown grass, limited nectar resources, and limited bare ground) but had not been recently altered by management yielded some scattered individuals.